DevnagriAI/android-sdk/README.md

 # Compatibility
-Use Kotlin version 1.8.0 (minimum 1.6.0) or later and Gradle JDK version 17 (Gradle tools version 7.4.2).
+Use Kotlin version 1.8.0 or later and Gradle JDK version 17 (Gradle tools version 7.4.2).
 This SDK supports only Kotlin.
 The target/compile SDK version should be 34, and the SDK is compatible with Android 10 and above.

 # Configuration